shubham0794x/weather_app/README.md

         Refresh the localhost server page to load the result

 # Improvement Point if I had more Time

     Host the App in Heroku live server
-    Try to run the case where city could not be found
+    Try to run the case where city could not be found Further Improve the User Interface and User Design Include more parameters and option for weather display